hapijs/hapi/docs/Reference.md

         - `scope` - the application scope required to access the route.
 Value can be a scope string or an array of scope strings.
 The authenticated credentials object `scope` property must contain at least one of the scopes defined to access the route.
+          Set to `false` to remove scope requirements.
 Defaults to no scope required.
         - `entity` - the required authenticated entity type.
 If set, must match the `entity` value of the authentication credentials.
 Available values:
             - `any` - the authentication can be on behalf of a user or application.
 This is the